 Now that you've seen what a Microsoft account can do for you, you may wonder why Microsoft even includes an option to use a local account.
 Who, when given the option, would choose limited functionality over cross-platform integration?
 The answer is likely a lot of people.

 Many users only have or want a single computer.
 For them, the exciting synchronization feature will be useless.
-Some users may even like the idea of having separate accounts in separate computers.
-If the laptop is for work and the desktop is for play, syncing settings wouldn’t been much use at all.
+Some users may even like the idea of having separate accounts on separate computers.
+If the laptop is for work and the desktop is for play, syncing settings won't be that useful.

-Windows 8 apps are a very new feature that will take getting used to.
-On a desktop computer their functions aren’t as intuitive and they may not entice all users.
-To folks uninterested in them, the inability to download apps from the Store won’t be an issue.
+Windows 8.1 apps are a feature that take some time getting used to.
+On a desktop computer their functions aren't as intuitive and they may not entice all users.
+To folks not interested in them, the inability to download apps from the Store won't be an issue.

 While the Microsoft account may not be for everyone, it is something that should at least be considered.
 The ability to sync passwords, settings and even wallpapers between computers and devices is extremely useful and a great time saver.
-Though the Windows Store may not yet have anything near the quality and quantity of offerings that Apple or Android have, there are plenty of great apps available now that will keep you interested until it begins to grow.
+Though the Windows Store may not yet have anything near the quality and quantity of offerings that Apple or Google have in their app stores, there are plenty of great apps available now that will keep you interested as developers create new ones.

 How do you feel about logging in with a Microsoft account?
-Do you find the new features to be useful or more trouble than they’re worth?
-Check in below with your comments or questions below and we'll gladly reply!
+Do you find the new features to be useful or more trouble than they're worth?
+Drop your comments or questions below and we'll gladly reply!